cxy2696/GitHub-Discord-Bot/README.md

-# Setup Your Own APIs
+# Step-By-Step Setup Your Own APIs
 see `.env.example`.
 If you already have all 3 APIs, Jump to see 2.
 New Terminal Installation

 ## 1 Obtain API Keys